 6. Does this Activity Plan need to change as a result of a Service Delivery Review (S17A)?

 No Section 17A Service Delivery Review in this planning period.

-7. What levels of service are we proposing to change from the LTP 2018-28 and why?
+7. What levels of service changed from the LTP 2018-28 and why?